lnxjedi/gopherbot-doc/doc/src/install/ManualInstall.md

 * `conf/` - the default configuration, overridden by individual robots
 * `lib/` - API libraries for `bash`, `python` and `ruby`
 * `plugins/` - external script plugins
-* `plugins/samples` - sample plugins that show API usage but aren't otherwise useful
+* `plugins/samples` - sample plugins that show API usage but aren't otherwise very useful
 * `tasks/` - a collection of pipeline task scripts
 * `jobs/` - a collection of jobs for robot management (backup/restore) and CI/CD
 * `helpers/` - helper scripts not directly called by the robot
-* `resources/` - miscellaneous useful bits for a running robot, also *Dockerfiles*
+* `resources/` - miscellaneous useful bits for a running robot, also the *Containerfiles* used for publishing the stock containers
-* `doc/` - the source for this documentation on [github pages](https://lnxjedi.github.io/gopherbot/)
+* `doc/` - deprecated; contents moved to [gopherbot-doc](https://github.com/lnxjedi/gopherbot-doc)
-* `robot.skel/` - the initial configuration for new robots
+* `robot.skel/` - the initial configuration for new robots, analogous to the contents of `/etc/skel`
 * `licenses/` - licenses for other packages used by **Gopherbot**, as required

 # Privilege Separation